oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

 In this lab, you will:

-* Navigate to the SQL Worksheet utility.
-* Create a user that will be the recipient for data in the data share tables.
+* Create a user that will be the data share provider.
-* Grant the recipient the necessary role and privileges to access the data share.
+* Grant the data share provider the necessary role and privileges.
-* Create an Oracle Object Storage bucket (if you don't have one) where you'll store the shared data.
+* Create an Oracle Object Storage bucket where you'll store the shared data.
-* Generate an RSA key pair (if you don't have a private key in PEM format) to generate a private key and a fingerprint and the user's OCID which you'll need to create an OCI native credential, if you don't have one.
+* Generate an RSA key pair to generate a private key and a fingerprint.
 * Create an OCI native credential and associate the buckets' URL with the credential.

 ### Prerequisites